aamplugin/docs/src/plugin/premium-complete-package/content-access/manage-access-to-pages-and-subpages.md

 ---
-title: Manage access to pages and their sub-pages
+title: Manage access to pages and sub-pages
+order: 1
 ---

 ::: info FYI!